bread from the New Kingdom

 But people in Egypt ate African food, too.
 They used palm oil for some recipes.
+They ate a lot of fish from the Nile River, like tilapia and perch, and from the Mediterranean Sea, like tuna.
 For dessert, they liked to eat dates and figs and honey.
-This is a picture of some real Egyptian dates which were put into somebody's grave for them to eat in the next world, and which were preserved in the dry climate for three thousand years until archaeologists dug them up again.
+This is a picture of some real doum palm fruits which were put into somebody's grave; they were traditional funeral offerings in ancient Egypt.
+The dry climate preserved them for three thousand years until archaeologists dug them up again.

 Archaeologists have also found seeds which show that the Egyptians grew watermelons, and other kinds of melon.